-Having been led, as we believe, by the spirit of Yahweh, to receive the Yeshua Mesiah Jesus Christ as our Savior.
+Having been led, as we believe, by the spirit of Yahweh, to receive Yeshua Messiah Jesus Christ as our Savior.

 And on the profession of our faith, having been baptized in the name of the Father, and of the Son, and of the Holy Ghost.

 We do now, in the presence of Yahweh God, angels, and this assembly, most solemnly and joyfully enter into covenant with one another, as one body in Christ.

 We engage, therefore, by the aid of the Holy Spirit, to walk together in Christian love ; to strive for the advancement of Yahweh's Kingdom, in knowledge, holiness, and comfort;

 To promote and sustain its worship, ordinance, discipline, and doctrines;

 To contribute cheerfully and regularly to the support of the ministry, the expenses of the local and global church, the relief of the poor, and the spread of the gospel through all nations.

 We also engage to maintain family and secret devotions; to religiously educate our children; to seek the salvation of our kindred and acquaintances;

 To walk circumspectly in the world; to be just in our dealings, faithful in our engagements, and exemplary in our deportment;

 To avoid all tattling, backbiting, and excessive anger;